 CH 14003 SURVEY OF CHEMISTRY - A course designed to introduce students to the different phases of chemistry: inorganic, organic, and biochemistry.
-Prerequisite or corequisite of MA 14023 Math for Health Science or above.
+Prerequisite or co-requisite of MA 14023 Math for Health Science or above.

-between electronic configurations of the elements and their chemical properties.
+CH 14023 GENERAL CHEMISTRY I - The basic principles of chemistry.
+The correlation between electronic configurations of the elements and their chemical properties.
 Lab (CH 14031) must be taken concurrently and completed as part of the class.
 Prerequisite: Grade "C" or better in College Algebra (MA 14043) or departmental approval.